angeiradu/EcoTunfga_-Platform/README.md

 ## 📊 Analysis

-The system met almost all the original project goals:
+The system met  all the original project goals:

-- ✔️ Successfully implemented multilingual, user-friendly scheduling.
+✔️ Successfully implemented multilingual, user-friendly scheduling and sorting tools.
-- ✔️ Achieved high responsiveness and cross-platform compatibility.
+✔️ Achieved high responsiveness and cross-platform compatibility.
-- ❗ Minor delays on low-spec devices.
-- ✅ Supervisor confirmed alignment with initial proposal objectives.
+✔️ Community events and rewards enhanced engagement.

 ---

 ## 💬 Discussion